GoProperly/organization/competencies/roles/_TechWideGeneral.md

             material for feedback across engineering teams.
             <br><br>
-            Demonstration of "<b>Proficient</b>" for engineering roles expands beyond the immediate team and involves facilitating inter-team discussions and larger meetings effectively (e.g. eng town hall, guilds, DEPO and beyond).
+            Demonstration of "<b>Proficient</b>" for engineering roles expands beyond the immediate team and involves inter-team discussions and facilitating larger meetings effectively (e.g. eng town hall, guilds, lunch and learns, DEPO and beyond).
 There is heightened focus on active listening, understanding different opinions and perspectives, and engaging in those discussions.
 Also increasing expectation of written content and presentations as a communication medium.
             <br><br>
             Engineering members demonstrating "<b>Authority</b>" in this competency are able to achieve high comprehension with a variety of audiences when communicating complex technical concepts (e.g. in design